Outreach Monks

 SEO is moving from being primarily about on-page optimisation to being increasingly about external validation.
 Who mentions you.
 Where you are cited.
 Whether the broader web repeatedly references your brand in relevant contexts.
 That shift is visible in both traditional search rankings and in AI-generated discovery, and it changes how serious SEO teams should be thinking about their strategy.

 Here are the trends that actually matter in 2026, based on what is visible in real campaign data.
+These are not predictions — they are patterns already visible in how latest Google core updates are rewarding authority and external validation over isolated on-page optimisation.

 1. AI Search Visibility Has Become a Real Business Concern